 |Lack of Documentation Problem

 - The RAG-1 is a rare receiver.
-Only a handful were built and very few,
+Only a handful were built and very few

-necessary to ever go beyond printing the initial number of manuals.
+ever necessary to go beyond printing the initial number of manuals.

 If you, the reader, knows of any RAG-1

 photo right: Shows some of the "crunch" damage done to the right side-rear-bottom of the chassis.
 Also, some of the damage to the various shielded covers.
-Note that the side panel is missing from this side of the receiver.
+Note that the triangular shaped side panel is missing from this side of the receiver.

 |photo left: Shows underneath the RAG-1 chassis.